neon-beat/neon-beat-back/README.md

 - Do we want to prevent the previous buzzer to buzz again ?
 Add a bool config property (default: re-buzz authorized)
 - Do we want to serve the OpenAPI documentation as a Github Page ?
 - Do we want Game and Playlist name unicity ?
+- Do we want to raise an error if a connected buzzer is not paired while launching the game ?